marbocub/MariaPrintSystem/README.md

 # MariaPrintSystem

 This is a print accounting and management system for Windows based on V3 printer model.
+Under the developing.

 Subsystems
 ----------